 Polyurethane has been successfully used in the pultrusion process since the early 2000s.
 It is highly resistant to impact and fatigue.

-Additionally, it has a low shrinkage rate compared to unsaturated polyesters.
-The polyurethane profiles are customarily used when the high performance of the structures is needed.
+Additionally, it has a lower shrinkage rate than unsaturated polyesters.
+Polyurethane profiles are typically used when high-performance structures are required.

 Thermoplastics

-Thermoplastic-based profiles have high surface slipping characteristics, but exposing them to heat can lead to their deformity.
+Thermoplastic-based profiles exhibit high surface slip, but exposure to heat can cause deformation.

 They are incredibly resistant to abrasion.
 Most manufacturing industries utilize Polyethylenes, polyamides, and polypropylenes as matrix materials.